Invest in Bonds That Multiply Your Money

 THE WORLD OF BONDS

-Most people don't realise how big the bond market is.
+Most people don't realize how big the bond market is.
 Everyone is following what’s happening with stocks like the Apple share price, but Apple has over 300 bonds.
 Each of these bonds is slightly different and worth a few hundred million.
 You shouldn’t ignore the bond market because its market value is much larger than the stock market.
 The U.S. Publicly Traded Stocks is about $27 Trillion while the U.S. Bond is about $40 Trillion.
 The Global Publicly Traded Stocks is $70.1 Trillion while Global Bonds is $92.2 Trillion.

 So how do stocks and bonds differ?
 If you own shares of stocks in a company, you are an “owner” but if you own a bond of a company, you are a “loaner”.
 When you buy a bond, you're loaning a sum of money to its issuer for a specific period of time.
 In exchange, the issuer promises to make regular interest payments at a predetermined rate until the bond period ends.
 They then repay your principal amount upon maturity.
 For example, you might buy a 10-year, $10,000 bond paying 3% interest.
 The issuer, in exchange, will promise to pay you the interest on that $10,000 every six months, and then return your $10,000 after ten years.